versiongamma/old-website/README.md

 ---

 #### What is this project developed with?
 This site is essencially pure ReactJS, with help from the Material UI framework.
-Most UI elements are from MUI, and any API calls are done client side with ES6 fetch calls, or from other React frameworks
+Most UI elements are from MUI, and any API calls are done client side with ES6 fetch calls, or from other basic packages

 #### Why make a ReactJS site for essentially a portfolio?
 Cause it's fun!
 Not really any more complicated than that, I just wanted an excuse to learn mordern frameworks.
-I could've made this as pure HTML/CSS/Js, but that would've been no fun.
+I could've made this as pure HTML/CSS/JS, but that would've been no fun.

 ---